 Southern Tablelands Forecast

-Wednesday Partly cloudy.
-Light winds becoming W 15 to 20 km/h during the afternoon then becoming light during the evening.
+Thursday Sunny.
+Light winds becoming W/NW 15 to 20 km/h during the morning then tending NE/SE during the evening.

 Southern Tablelands Weather Forecasts